-In this tutorial, you are going to learn how to add custom symbols and characters to your posts.
+In this tutorial, you are going to learn how to add HTML characters and symbols to your content.

-How To Add Special Characters To WP Posts And Pages
+How To Add Custom Characters To WordPress Posts And Pages

-Select the item you would like to use from the Special character table to add it to your text …
+Click on the character you want to use from the Special character table to insert it into your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding a combination of characters inside your page that web browsers then interpret as special symbols.
+They are created by typing or adding character combinations inside your web page that your browser then interprets as special symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this tutorial for links to useful resources additional resources about custom characters and symbols.
+- See further below for links to useful resources useful information about custom characters and symbols.

 Smilies, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂